AMSP-04/NETN-TMR/NETN-TMR.md

 ## Introduction

-In a federated distributed simulation the participating systems (federates) collectively model the synthetic environment.
-Allocation of modelling responsibilities are based on individual federate capabilities, federation design agreements, and initial scenario conditions.
+In a federated distributed simulation, the participating systems (federates) collectively model the synthetic environment.
+Allocation of modelling responsibilities depends on individual federate capabilities, federation design agreements, and initial scenario conditions.
 The responsibility of updating an attribute for a specific simulated entity is allocated to at most one federate.
-However, during execution, the modelling responsibility may change and the ownership of attributes can be transferred.
+However, during execution, the modelling responsibility and ownership may change.

-Basic services for the divestiture and acquisition of attribute ownership is provided by IEEE 1516 High Level Architecture (HLA).
-A negotiated and coordinated transfer of modelling responsibilities requires agreements between federates before attribute ownership is transferred.
+IEEE 1516 High Level Architecture (HLA) provides essential services for the divestiture and acquisition of attribute ownership.
+A negotiated and coordinated transfer of modelling responsibilities requires agreements between federates before the transfer of attribute ownership.

 The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM Module is a specification of how to perform a negotiated and coordinated transfer of attribute modelling responsibility between federates in a distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
-A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
+A Federation Object Model (FOM) Module specifies how data is represented and exchanged in the federation.
 The NETN-TMR FOM module is available as an XML file for use in HLA based federations.

 ### Purpose